igorcruz91/igor_portfolio/Project 4 Neural Networks/readme.md

 * Use different activation functions to the NN model to see if the accuracies improve.
 The activation function used was the default 'relu' function.

-* Utilize different classification models, such as Decision Trees, Random Forest, in order to compare its performance.
+* Utilize different classification models, such as Decision Trees, Random Forest, in order to compare its performance with the models used in this project.